jmvlangen/DnDtracker/D&D tracker/README.txt

 The load command can also be used to load text files.
 Text files will be stored as collections of the lines in the text file.

+----iii) Run----------------------------------------------------------------------------
+The run command allows you to run scripts.
+The text command requires one argument which should evaluate to a text value which contains the (relative) location of a file on disk.
+When evaluating the run command, it will open this file and execute every line in the file as if it was entered on the input line.
+Files that can be used in such a way are called script files.
+The default extension for such files is .scr .
+At startup the program will always attempt to run a file named startup.scr .
+This could be used to load commands that you want to load at the start.

 ---e) Miscellaneous commands------------------------------------------------------------

 ----i) Quit-----------------------------------------------------------------------------